Skip to content

 • Dry recyclables (plastic, paper, cans, glass etc)

-The new recycling centre will have parking for 16 cars, including dedicated disabled parking.
+The new recycling centre will have parking and waiting for 16 cars, including dedicated disabled parking.
 There will also be dedicated cycle and pedestrian accesses, from Locksbrook Road and from the Bristol and Bath Railway Path, with dedicated cycle stands for unloading.

 Items that are not accepted at Bath Recycling Centre can be taken to Keynsham Recycling Hub or to Midsomer Norton Recycling Centre.
 Specifically: